-- The maximum number of dwelling units in a group of row dwellings is sixNo building shall exceed 150 feet in length. - The minimum distance between principal buildings shall equal two times the height of the highest building, and the minimum distance between a principal and an accessory building shall be 20 feet. - Any inner court shall have a minimum dimension of 60 feet, and any outer court shall have a minimum dimension of 20 feet and a depth not exceeding its width. - There shall be provided on the same lot a suitably equipped and landscaped children's play area with a minimum of 400 ft.2 for each dwelling unit.
+- The maximum number of dwelling units in a group of row dwellings is six. - The minimum distance between principal buildings shall equal two times the height of the highest building, and the minimum distance between a principal and an accessory building shall be 20 feet. - Any inner court shall have a minimum dimension of 60 feet, and any outer court shall have a minimum dimension of 20 feet and a depth not exceeding its width. - There shall be provided on the same lot a suitably equipped and landscaped children's play area with a minimum of 400 ft. for each dwelling unit. - At least one third of the net site area shall be devoted to permanent open space and/or for sites suitable for recreation and undeveloped permanent open space shall be provided and guaranteed at a rate of 1500 ft. per bedroom. - The Planning Board shall follow the procedures and requirements set forth in Section 200 - 31, entitled "Cluster developments."